-Soft and sweet sweetened red bean is one of the most popular side ingredients for ice creams, desserts and fillings for beads and buns.
+Soft and sweet sweetened red bean is one of the most popular side ingredients for ice creams, desserts, and fillings for breads and buns.

 Most of Taiwanese and Cantonese desserts loves to use sweetened red bean as topping or side ingredients for example in Grass Jelly (仙草烧), double skin milk (双皮奶), taro balls (芋圆糖水).
 And it is also the perfect highlighting parts of common milk bread.
 And it is surely a shortcut for a common red bean soup.

 It is the former step of Japanese Anko.
 You can smash the red beans and further made it into a very smooth and yummy paste.
 Red bean sweet bun is the most famous sweet Chinese buns.
 I am making this batch of sweetened red beans for copycat a very popular red bean pan-fried bread recently in a famous Northern Chinese restaurant.
 And sometimes I also love to use it as a decoration of my breads.
 It provides a totally different texture from fine and smoothie paste and it can be dotted as decorations, giving breads and buns wider texture changes.
 In addition, with this already softened red beans, you can also make a quick red bean soup with ginger and dried tangerine.

 (Click here to see some suggestions for delicious Chinese Snacks. – Opens in new tab.)

 - Pre-soaking is the most important step for quick softened red beans.
 Overnight soaking is required.